puppetlabs/puppet-docs/source/puppet/3.6/reference/system_requirements.markdown

 Although we publish packages for Mac OS X, we do not run automated testing on it.

-- Mac OS X, version 10.6 (Snow Leopard) and higher
+- Mac OS X, version 10.9 (Mavericks) and higher

 Platforms Without Packages
 -----